 - If you think your child will be hungry, bring a snack to give after the test is over.

 How the Test is Done

-- The IV will be used to draw blood samples and to give the L-Arginine and Cortrosyn.
+- The IV will be used to draw blood samples, to give L-Arginine and, if ordered, Cortrosyn (Picture 1).

 After the Test